The Top 3 Canadian Income Stocks

 Canadian energy companies are far more interested in using their cash windfalls to enhance their long-term sustainability by cutting debt and expanding reserves than in increasing output meaningfully.
 Any additional cash flow they gain from higher energy prices will almost certainly be used first and foremost to trim debt.
 Priority two will be to expand their reserve bases and then return some to shareholders, most likely as share buybacks and possibly as special cash distributions.

 Only if management is fully convinced that higher prices are here to stay will they really ramp up output.
 And that’s likely to take a prolonged period of much higher oil and gas prices than what we have now.
 This cautious sentiment is reflected across the industry.
-The upshot is now that the global economy and energy demand are recovering, few producers are going to really believe better times are at hand.
+The upshot is now that the global economy and energy supplies are dwindling, few producers are going to really believe better times are at hand.
 That means supply increases are going to lag demand growth, quite possibly for years.

-Oil and gas prices are eventually going to take out the 2008 summer highs.
+Oil and gas prices are eventually going to take out the 2014 highs.
 In fact, it’s going to take the same factors that ended the 1970s energy bull market—the same factors that have ended every commodity bull market in human history—to restore the balance of market power to energy consumers, where it was during the 1990s.

 Those factors are real demand destruction from permanent conservation, a switch of meaningful energy production capacity from fossil fuels on par with the move to nuclear power in the 1970s and a genuine discovery of fossil fuel supplies that’s cost-competitive with current conventional sources.
 None of the factors are even possible at today’s energy prices, and they will only be possible after oil and natural gas make at least one more extremely profitable run for the roses.